LSST-IT/ittn-002/index.rst

-Due to its ability to manage all of the services necessary to support bare-metal provisioning, Eg., PXE booting, DNS, DHCP, tftp, and its integration with puppet, we propose TheForeman be selected to manage:
+Due to its ability to manage all of the services necessary to support bare-metal provisioning, Eg., PXE booting, DNS, DHCP, tftp, and its integration with puppet, we have selected `TheForeman <https://www.theforeman.org/>`_ as a single tool to provide:

 * PXE boot/provisioning
 * DNS/DHCP management